sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/02-css/README.md

 The `background` property is a shorthand for a number of background related properties.

-The value of this property can get complicated very fast due to the huge amount of things you can set:
+The value of this property can get complicated very fast due to the huge amount of things you can set, and the considerations that you have to consider.

+It is typically better to use the *longhand* properties.

 ##### Background colors